sr00t3d/directadmin-checkwp-admin/README.md

 ## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure to test first in a development environment.
+Always ensure you have explicit permission before running.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete step-by-step guide, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Mass Check Admins in WordPress on DirectAdmin**](https://perciocastelo.com.br/blog/mass-check-admins-in-wordPress-on-directAdmin.html)